ijeesti/recipe-bazaar-ai/README.md

-&nbsp;# Recipe Bazaar AI: A Modern Approach to Search
+# Recipe Bazaar AI: A Modern Approach to Search

 This repository is a practical, fully-containerized demonstration of how to build a powerful, AI-powered search solution that effortlessly scales and integrates with your existing relational databases.
 It's a living example of how to move beyond manual, complex SQL queries.

 🚀 Key Features \& Highlights